Types of Braces

 Emergency Care

-For orthodontic-related emergencies, our office is here to help.
-Most emergency situations can be temporarily taken care of at home, though.
-Usually loose brackets and wires that are causing some discomfort or poking can be covered in wax or pushed back into place.
-Loose and poking wires can be manipulated using tweezers or a pencil eraser.
-It’s still important to call the office and set up an appointment to have the issue corrected.
+For orthodontic emergencies, our office is always here to help!
+Usually, most emergency situations can be fixed temporarily at home.
+Loose wire or brackets that are causing discomfort can be pushed back into place (using tweezers or the back of a pen) or covered in wax.
+Once fixed, you still need to call our office for an appointment to have these repaired.